ShebaMicrobiomeCenter/IIRN_metabolomics/README.md

 The functions used through the code should all be available under the Functions/ directory.
 Metadata and normalized data files are under the Datasets/ directory.
+MaAsLin analyses results are under the Maaslin/ directory.
+HAllA analyses results are under the HAllA/ directory.

 Additional run guides are available as readme.txt files under the appropriate subdirectories, as necessary.